PhD Admissions: Frequently Asked Questions

-Berkeley Social Welfare typically offers a competitive financial support package for doctoral students that will usually include a total of four years of funding support, through a combination of fellowships for tuition and fees; academic student employment as a Graduate Student Researcher (GSR) or Graduate Student Instructor (GSI); and fellowship support for a living expense stipend.
+Berkeley Social Welfare typically offers a competitive financial support package for doctoral students that will usually include four years of funding support.
+Most funding packages generaly include fellowships for tuition and fees; academic student employment as a Graduate Student Researcher (GSR) or Graduate Student Instructor (GSI); and fellowship support for a living expense stipend.
 Details of funding support package offers are provided to admitted students upon acceptance.
 Doctoral students are also encouraged to apply for additional fellowships and extramural awards to support their graduate study as necessary.
 For more information please see our Financial Support for Doctoral Students page.

 Where do graduate students live?
 What housing is available for doctoral students?